 - The U.S. Department of State is expanding the number of H-2A visa applicants allowed to forgo an in-person interview, which will allow more agricultural guest workers to arrive to work on U.S. farms.
 Click here for additional information.
 This change was needed because visa services for immigrants and non-immigrants had been suspended by U.S. Consular Operations in Mexico and elsewehre, which affected the arrival of workers through the H-2A program.
 Farm Bureau sent a letter to Secretary of State Mike Pompeo urging him to recognize visa processing for H-2A and other non-immigrant agricultural workers as “essential” and to treat all agricultural worker appointments as emergency visa services.
 Pennsylvania Farm Bureau has also asked members of the state’s congressional delegation to sign onto a similar but separate letter from members of Congress.

-- Click here for a Q&A from the U.S. Department of Labor that includes important information for H-2A employers.
+- Click here, here and here for information from the U.S. Department of Labor that includes important information for H-2A employers.
 Note: There are three separate rounds of FAQs.

 - Important safety information for farm employers is available by clicking here.